glouppe/tutorials-scikit-learn/README.md

-# An introduction to Machine Learning with Scikit-Learn
+# Scikit-Learn notebooks

-Tutorial on machine learning and Scikit-Learn (beginner level).
+- Tutorial on machine learning and Scikit-Learn (beginner level).
+- Tutorial on robust and calibrated estimators with Scikit-Learn (mid level)

 - Contact: <a href="https://twitter.com/glouppe">@glouppe</a>
 - BSD 3-clause license